Learn and Unlearn: Addressing Misinformation in Multilingual LLMs: Unlearn Multilingual Content

 \subsection{Impact on Generation Quality}

-We tests the unlearned models on multilingual versions of the GSM~\cite{cobbe2021trainingverifierssolvemath} and ARC~\cite{clark2018thinksolvedquestionanswering} benchmark to evaluate the model's generation ability (implementation details in \S\ref{sec:general_eval_appendix}).
+We test the unlearned models on multilingual versions of the math GSM~\cite{cobbe2021trainingverifierssolvemath} and science ARC~\cite{clark2018thinksolvedquestionanswering} benchmark to evaluate the model's generation ability (implementation details in \S\ref{sec:general_eval_appendix}).
 We report the accuracy after unlearning in \autoref{tab:unlearn_quality}.
-There is no significant reduction in capability in combined unlearning.
+There is no significant capability decline in combined unlearning.
 Instead, it shows consistent improvement compared to the other two methods.
 When combining languages, unlearning forgets in a more targeted semantic space, instead of general linguistic properties.